fuzzuf/fuzzuf/docs/algorithms/ijon/algorithm_en.md

 fuzzuf ijon -i path/to/initial/seeds/ path/to/PUT @@
 ```

 to start IJON.
-The global options that can be specified are the same as for AFL.
+The global options available are the same as for AFL.
 For AFL options, see [AFL/algorithm_en.md](/docs/algorithms/afl/algorithm_en.md).

 The local options for IJON that can be used are: